Residence Homestead Exemption

 One of the easiest ways you can lower your property taxes as a homeowner is to file a homestead exemption.
 Homestead tax exemptions shelter a certain dollar amount or percentage of home value from property taxes.
 You only need to file for a homestead exemption once, as long as the property remains your primary residence.

-Many different exemptions exist.
-For more information on exemptions types and their exceptions, visit the Texas Comptroller's Homestead Exemption FAQ site.
+For more information on exemption types, visit the Texas Comptroller's Homestead Exemption FAQ site.

 Contact a Mortgage Professional near you for more information.